molanojustin/smithsonian-mcp/README.md

 - `search_by_unit` - Museum-specific searches
 - `get_objects_on_view` - Find objects currently on physical exhibit
 - `check_object_on_view` - Check if a specific object is on display
-- `get_museum_collection_types` - Discover what types of objects are available in each museum (proactive discovery tool)
+- `get_museum_collection_types` - Get comprehensive list of object types available in each museum (based on systematic collection sampling)
 - `check_museum_has_object_type` - Check if a specific museum has objects of a particular type (e.g., paintings, sculptures)

 ### Information & Context